shawenyao/jekyll-now/_posts/2019-03-02-Three-Random-Variables.md

 ## Final Thoughts
 Both methods can be easily extended to the 4-random-variable case.
 In the algebraic solution, all it takes is to include the constraint of the 4th-order leading minor in the system of inequalities; in the graphical one, the equilateral triangle becomes a regular tetrahedron.

 For 5 random variables and beyond, the former seems to be the better approach due to my inability of further mental visualization, but feel free to leave a comment if you believe otherwise.

-A more generalized solution can be found in [Part II](/N-Random-Variables/).
+_Note: a more generalized solution can be found in [Part II](/N-Random-Variables/)._